ZacksHomeLab/docker-centos9s-ansible/README.md

   name: ansible
 ```

-* Within the root of your project, run the following:
+* With `molecule.yml` configured, run your molecule converge playbook by running the following command:
 ```
 molecule converge
 ```